 As of 15 December 2017, the Royal Commission Child Abuse inquiry had:

 ● Handled 41,770 phone calls

 ● Referred 2,559 cases to authorities (including police)

-While the Royal Commission is not in charge of compensation claims, it is turning up the heat on institutions and perpetrators to make just payments to survivors.
+While the Royal Commission has no power over paying compensation, the Commission modelling indicates around 60,000 survivors would be eligible for a claim under a national redress scheme.
 It has been estimated that about 100,000 child abuse victims may be eligible for child abuse compensation in the wake of the Royal Commission.

 In 2015, the Royal Commission outlined its vision for a national redress scheme to ensure a fair and equitable approach to compensating abuse survivors.

 Were you abused by the clergy or an institution as a child?
 Kelso Lawyers would encourage anyone who was abused by the clergy or an institution to get in touch with our team today.